 If you’re working on a project that you feel might be of interest to the Jewish Film Institute, we want to know about it.
 To request more information about JFI’s Filmmaker Residency Program, or to submit your work for consideration, please email firstname.lastname@example.org

-The 2015-16 JFI Filmmaker in Residence will be Melinda Hess, a Jewish artist, film editor and currently director and producer of documentary and hybrid interactive films.
+Melinda Hess is a Jewish artist, film editor and currently director and producer of documentary and hybrid interactive films.
 Hess comes to the JFI Filmmaker Residency program from the New Mexico Jewish Historical Society and will be working on the project Letters from Cloudcroft while at Ninth Street Independent Film Center.
+This is Melinda’s second year in the JFI Filmmaker Residency program.

 About the Project: